Sundin/sundin.github.io/_drafts/unix-tools.md

 ## find
     find . -name README.md
     find . -name "*.txt"

-Search through the given directory (and its subdirectories) for the given pattern (filename in the examples above).
+Search through the given directory (and its subdirectories) for the given regexp pattern (based on filename in the examples above).

 ## diff
     diff file1 file2